awsdocs/amazon-ec2-user-guide/doc_source/work-with-spot-fleets.md

 ### Prerequisite<a name="tag-spot-fleet-prereqs"></a>

-Grant the IAM user the permission to tag resources\.
+Grant the user the permission to tag resources\.
 For more information, see [Example: Tag resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.

-**To grant an IAM user the permission to tag resources**
+**To grant a user the permission to tag resources**
-Create a IAM policy that includes the following:
+Create an IAM policy that includes the following:
 + The `ec2:CreateTags` action\.
-This grants the IAM user permission to create tags\.
+This grants the user permission to create tags\.
 + The `ec2:RequestSpotFleet` action\.
-This grants the IAM user permission to create a Spot Fleet request\.
+This grants the user permission to create a Spot Fleet request\.
 + For `Resource`, you must specify `"*"`\.
 This allows users to tag all resource types\.

 ```